Likogann/expressjs-api/README.md

 # onion-vanity
-Onion vanity link generator using mkp224o - Automates the process even more for completely automatic deployment to servers
+Onion vanity link generator using mkp224o - Automates the process even more for completely automatic deployment to servers.
+Uses systemd services to conrtrol mkp224o

 ### Intended Use
 This is intended for installation on dedicated servers.
 Instead of doing this process many times over, fork this repo, modify the filters.list, and you're good to go.